The Woman God Forgot

 Plot

-As described in a film magazine, Moctezuma (Hatton), the Aztec king, resents the intrusion of the Spanish who have come to convert the Aztecs to Christianity.
-As Tecza (Farrar), daughter of the king, loves Alvarado (Reid), one of the Spanish captains, she allows the Spanish soldiers to enter the palace.
+The Exhibitors Herald, a trade magazine for independent cinemas, provides a description of the film.
+Moctezuma (Hatton), the Aztec king, resents the intrusion of the Spanish who have come to convert the Aztecs to Christianity.
+But Tecza (Farrar), daughter of the king, loves Alvarado (Reid), one of the Spanish captains, and she allows the Spanish soldiers to enter the palace.
 After a terrific battle, she is the only surviving Aztec and the Spanish allow her to depart in peace.
 Alvarado then comes wooing the last of the Aztecs and wins her.